gcerullo/ProcessBirdOutcomes/README.md

 Prepares abundance outputs to be ready to give as occupancy to Flockr

 #3.
 FitModel.R
-Fit the model structure for Bird occupancy
+Fit the model structure for Bird occupancy, allowing occ to alter with habitat and age